Dispersion of input function

 With Automatic blood sampling system (ABSS) blood needs to be drawn via long tubing to minimize background radiation from the subject to the detectors.
 Most ABSSs are not compatible with MR, requiring long distance from PET-MR, even when ABSS detector is well shielded.
 Certain ABSSs are MR-compatible (Breuer et al., 2010).
 While long tubing increases the dispersion error, O’Doherty et al. (2015) have shown that dispersion correction can be successful even with 3 m arterial sampling tubing.

 External dispersion of the input function can be determined by measuring the rising/falling edges of the detector system’s response to an input step function (Iida et al., 1986; Senda et al., 1988; Weinberg et al., 1988; Votaw & Shulman, 1998; Boellaard et al., 2001; Convert et al., 2007).
+Delay and dispersion between original and dispersed curves can be fitted for example using fit_disp.
 Alternatively, a separate β-microprobe placed close to the arterial catheter could be used to measure the shape of the blood curve without most of the dispersion effects of the main detector system and blood tubing (Seki et al., 1998).
 Microprobe system could also work without the pump, relying only on the impedance of the system to control the blood flow (Wollenweber et al., 1996).

 The internal (physiological) dispersion (caused by human vascular system) between the radial artery and the brain is 4-6 sec (Iida et al., 1986).
 The liver is especially difficult case with dual input (Keiding, 2012).